This guide will walk you through all the steps needed to create and launch a successful membership site on Wix.

 Before you can begin using all of MemberSpace’s membership features, you first need to install MemberSpace on your Wix site.
 To do this, you must log in to your MemberSpace account.

 Once you have logged in, go to the top navigation menu and click the "Customize" button.
-Once there, click "Install Options."
+Once there, click "Integrations"., followed by Wix

-This will take you to a page where you will see MemberSpace’s installation code.
+This will take you to a page where you will see MemberSpace’s available Integrations.
+Once you're there, click on Wix to find your installation code.
 Click the "Copy" button at the top of the page to copy this code.

 Next, go to your Wix Dashboard.
 The Wix Dashboard is the page you go to in order to access the Wix site editor.